-- Entrance Requirements: Applicants must have an undergraduate degree with first class honours from a UK university or an equivalent international qualification; and a Masters degree in a field of study relevant to their proposed doctoral research.
+- Entrance Requirements: Applicants must have an undergraduate degree with first-class honors from a UK university or an equivalent international qualification; and a Masters degree in a field of study relevant to their proposed doctoral research.

 English Language Requirements: All students entering the University must provide evidence that they can use English well enough to study effectively at St Andrew’s.

 Apply for a research course at St Andrew’s, following the general advice on applying for research degree programmes.

 Apply to the Wolfson Postgraduate Scholarship, available for application in the Scholarships and Funding catalogue.
 After you have applied to your intended course, you will receive an email with instructions on how to access the catalogue.
 If you are already a current student at St Andrew’s, you can access Scholarships and Fund through MySaint.